In this article, the six benefits of a warm (not hot) bath:

 Steam therapy can help ease discomfort from colds, flus, sinus infections, bronchitis, nasal allergies, headaches, stuffy (congested) noses, throat irritation, dry or irritated nasal passages and coughs.

-Adding a bath soak blend like Boost, with eucalyptus, peppermint and rosemary essential oils, can further deepen breathing.
+Adding a bath soak blend with eucalyptus, peppermint and rosemary essential oils, can further deepen breathing.
 Studies have shown that essential oils of eucalyptus and frankincense are strong immunostimulants that can help support immunity.

 04 // Soften Skin